oktadev/okta-blog/_source/_posts/2020-09-16-ant-design-react-app.md

 export default App;
 ```

 And finally, you will need to import the Ant Design CSS.
 To do this, open your `App.css` file and add the line `@import '~antd/dist/antd.css';` to the top of the file.

 ## Run and Test

-Your application is now complete.  in the terminal run the command `npm start` and see the results.
+Your application is now complete.
+In the terminal run the command `npm start` and see the results.
 You should be presented with the Home page.
 From here you can click on **Login** and use your Okta credentials to log in.
 Afterward, you will be directed to the dashboard page.

 Honestly, there is far more to Ant Design than what you have read here.
 One could take an entire course on the subject.
 But Ant can help developers understand what components they should be using and why.
 The principles developed of studies of human behavior can streamline the design process and make developers certain of which tools to use.
 I encourage you to try a couple of projects in Ant Design and take the time to learn the principles.
 In the long run, the knowledge and experience will make you that much better.

 ## Learn More About JavaScript and React